 4. Website Security and Compliance

 While security and compliance should never be treated as a “trend,” they are gaining more attention than ever before, thanks to several recent, high-profile data breaches and new legislation.
 With the implementation of the GDPR in 2018, the California Consumer Privacy Act (CCPA) in January 2020, and the New York Shield Act, in March 2020, website privacy came to the fore.
 Numerous other countries and U.S. states are pursuing their own privacy laws.
 There has been increased attention to ADA compliance for websites, as well.
 Plus, as an eCommerce retailer, you handle sensitive personal and payment information.
 You have a duty to protect your customers.

-Building your eCommerce site in nopCommerce sets you up for success in this area.
+Building your B2B eCommerce website in nopCommerce sets you up for success in this area.
 Security is one of the key principles built into Microsoft .NET, the platform on which nopCommerce is built. nopCommerce meets all the requirements of the European Union Laws and all PCI Compliance requirements.